jpsglouzon/supernmotifs/README.md

 The super n-motifs model computes dissimilarities between RNA secondary structures (SS) based on super n-motifs representation.
 It takes as input SSs in vienna/db format.
 It provides various ouputs, in csv format, (see -p parameter) such as the dissimilarity matrix i.e. the SS\*SS dissimilarity matrix (matDissim_SSbySS.csv) and others such as the matrix representing the super n-motifs representation of SS i.e. the SS\*super n-motifs matrix (matSnmRep_SSbySnm.csv), etc.

 ### How to run the super n-motifs program ###
+The compilation of the super n-motifs model requires the installation of the boost library (http://www.boost.org/).

 Usage: